helotism/helotism/application/physical/bootstrap-arch_anatomy.md

 ---
 title: Anatomy of the Bootstrap Script
+layout: default
 ---

+#  Anatomy of the Bootstrap Script #

 The script needs to be run on a Linux installation and was tested with bash.